-How to Migrate an Apache Website to ServBay
+How to Migrate an Apache Website to Caddy

-ServBay comes with Caddy as its web server, known for its simple configuration and automatic HTTPS.
-Caddy has pre-configured Rewrite rules, so users typically do not need to set additional Rewrite rules.
-This article explains in detail how to migrate an Apache website to ServBay, using Laravel and WordPress as examples.
+ServBay comes with Caddy, NGINX, and Apache as web servers, and has default URL Rewrite rules configured for Caddy and NGINX, so users generally do not need to configure rewrite rules additionally.
+This article will detail how to migrate an Apache website to the Caddy server provided with ServBay, using Laravel and WordPress as examples.

-ServBay will soon support NGINX.
-Please stay tuned for official announcements.
+ServBay will soon support Apache, please pay attention to the official announcements.

 Overview

 Migrating a website involves transferring existing configurations and files to a new server environment.
-ServBay uses Caddy as the web server, which works out-of-the-box for most PHP frameworks and CMS systems without needing additional Rewrite rule configurations.
+ServBay supports users using Caddy as the web server, and for most PHP frameworks and CMS systems, ServBay is ready to use without additional configuration of rewrite rules.

 Preparation Before Migration

-Before starting the migration, please ensure that you have backed up all your website files and databases.
-Backup is crucial as various issues may arise during the migration process.
+Before starting the migration, please ensure you have backed up all website files and databases.
+Various issues may arise during the migration, so backups are crucial.

 Apache Configuration